wesbos/React-For-Beginners-Starter-Files/readme.md

 The code in this repo meant to be a reference point for anyone following along with the video course.

-## To Start
+## To Starta adsf asdf asdf asdf vasd

 1.  cd into `catch-of-the-day` and follow along with the videos

 The `stepped-solutions` Each folder contains the files for the beginning of each video should you need them.
 So, if you need any code, pull the appropriate file into your `catch-of-the-day` folder.